AliceTrinta/go-rma/README.md

 ### Prerequisites

-Have Installed MongoDB database in your machine.
+Have Installed MongoDB on your machine.
+Have Installed NATS server on your machine.

 ### Installation